isabella232/partner-center-pr.nl-nl/partner-center/add-licenses-or-services-to-an-existing-subscription.md

 ## <a name="upgrades-supported-in-the-csp-program"></a>Upgrades die worden ondersteund in het CSP-programma <a id="upgradesubscription"></a>

-De volgende upgrades worden ondersteund in de Cloud Solution Provider:
+De volgende upgrades worden ondersteund in het Cloud Solution Provider-programma:

 | Aanbieding | Mogelijke upgrades|
 |---:|:---|